MosesKKhoza/DL/README.md

 The solution can be reproduced by the following steps:

-1. Downloading the image dataset and adding it into the `Cassava/` folder.
+1. Download the image dataset and add it to the `Cassava/` folder.
 2. Running notebook cells in ascending order to create the U-Net Model and initial base models.
 3. Adding test images to the `Cassava Test/` folder.
 4. Running inference with the models on the test dataset to get predictions.